Using Zapier With Crowdcast

 - Register a user/contact from another app for a Crowdcast event

-- Send a Crowdcast attendee's info to another app
+- Send your attendees’ contact info to another app

-- If you want Zaps to trigger specific events, you will need to set up a filter.
+- If you want Zaps to trigger specific events, you may need to set up a filter.

 How do I get started?